Updated June 5, 2023

-It’s always good to make an interview more of a conversation rather than a strict, formal question and answer session.
-This makes it easy for the interviewer to remember you and works wonders for you making you feel a little relaxed and taking away the anxiety and fear of interview.
-The interview can be turned on your side in the very beginning if you take control by keeping your calm and having a positive attitude.
+It’s always good to interview in more of a conversation style rather than a strict, formal question-and-answer session.
+This makes it easy for the interviewer to remember you and works wonders for making you feel a little relaxed and taking away the anxiety and fear of the interview.
+The interview can be turned on your side in the beginning if you take control by keeping calm and having a positive attitude.

-Thus, making a light but sensible conversation and a little sense of humor and a firm thank you handshake at the end, works like a magic wand for you.
+Thus, making a light but sensible conversation and a little sense of humor, and a firm thank-you handshake at the end works like magic.

-The most significant and difficult part is to prepare yourself mentally and psychologically about appearing in the interview.
+The most significant and difficult part is to prepare yourself mentally and psychologically for appearing in the interview.
 Your body language does half the job for you; therefore, you should be mentally prepared and not sound or look nervous or less confident.
-This does not mean that you expose yourself as an arrogant or over-confident person.
-Research a couple of general questions that are asked in every interview and prepare you beforehand.
-Dress in the most appropriate manner according to the type of job you are applying for rather than uneasy ill-fit wardrobe so that you do not lose on confidence due to consciousness.
-Be true to yourself and answer questions with the correct and crisp usage of words, reflecting your control over speech and though-process.
+This does not mean you expose yourself as arrogant or over-confident.
+Research a couple of general questions in every interview and prepare yourself beforehand.
+Dress appropriately according to the type of job you are applying for rather than an uneasy ill-fit outfit so that you do not lose confidence due to consciousness.
+Be true to yourself and answer questions with the correct usage of words, reflecting your control over speech and thought-process.

-Thus, prepare this checklist before you appear for an interview and you will come out with flying colors and thus sustaining a good respectful image in the eyes of the organization, which will boost your confidence further as well.
+Prepare this checklist before you appear for an interview, and you will come out with flying colors, sustaining a good respectful image in the eyes of the organization, which will enhance your confidence limits.